 First Coinage.
 Ptolemy governor for Philip Aridaeus, B.C.
+323-316.

-323-216 staters may be attributed with probability to a mint of that country.
-(Usual types: Δ I, and thunderbolt in field of rev.).
+As Ptolemy acknowledges Aridaeus as king in his hieroglyphic inscriptions, it is reasonable to suppose some of that sovereign's money to have been struck by the governor while ruling in his name.
+The coins of Aridaeus are found in Egypt.
+One of his gold staters may be attributed with probability to a mint of that country.
+(Usual types: Δ), and thunderbolt in field of rev.).
 It is, however, at present impossible to separate the issues of Ptolemy during this period from those of the other generals.
 The whole coinage of Aridaeus is therefore classed under that of the kings of Macedon.